The Department of Interior Design offers the following two degree paths to assist students with their educational goals.

 Transfer Credits to Bellevue College

 If you have earned credits at another regionally accredited school prior to attending BC, you may request an official transfer credit evaluation to determine how many of those credits will apply toward the AA in Interior Studies at BC.
-Please contact the Interior Design program manager or faculty advisor for additional information and the request form.
 Students are strongly encouraged to request a transfer credit evaluation review during their first quarter at BC.
+In general, BC only accepts credits earned at institutions accredited by their regional accredited association provided such credits have been earned through college-level courses that are applicable to the students program at BC.
+There are six regional accrediting agencies.
+For more details visit the BC course catalog at http://www.bellevuecollege.edu/about/publications/catalog/.

 Costs and Assistance